Latin American and Caribbean Studies (LACS)

 Core Requirements

-Students in the concentration are required to take (or demonstrate that they have taken the equivalent of) the following courses:
+Students in the minor are required to take (or demonstrate that they have taken the equivalent of) the following courses:

-- Two modern language courses (or the equivalent), beyond the general education requirements in a language spoken in the Latin American and Caribbean area (Portuguese, Dutch, French, Spanish, or an indigenous language).
-The two courses may be the two first semesters in one of these languages, if the student has already fulfilled the GE requirement in a language that is not spoken in the area - 8 credits;
+Two modern language courses (or the equivalent), beyond the general education requirements in a language spoken in the Latin American and Caribbean area (Portuguese, Dutch, French, Spanish, or an indigenous language).
+The two courses may be the two first semesters in one of these languages, if the student has already fulfilled the GE requirement in a language that is not spoken in the area.

 Electives